 Q: I am on a construction crew and just uncovered what might be a human bone.
 What am I supposed to do?

-A: Stop construction activity IMMEDIATELY and contact local law enforcement and the Tennessee Division of Archeology (615) 741-1588.
+A: Stop construction activity immediately and contact local law enforcement, the Health Department and the Tennessee Division of Archeology (615) 741-1588.
 Such contact is required by law.
 If all else fails, do not hesitate to call the Tennessee Historical Commission for consultation.
 DO NOT continue your construction activity.
 You could easily find yourself charged with a Class E Felony under TCA 39-17-312 for abuse of a corpse.